Binary Choice under Asymmetric Loss in a Data-Rich Environment: Theory and an Application to Algorithmic Fairness: Binary decisions

-As noted in the Introduction, an important policy debate pertains to the fairness and the discrimination bias of machine learning algorithms towards, e.g., low income groups, gender, or race.
-The following example suggests that the unfair treatment of individuals can be eliminated if the social planner assigns different weights to the social welfare or loss function, see also \cite{rambachan2020economic}: \begin{example}[Social planner with a disadvantaged group] Let $x=(g,z)\in\R^d$ be a vector of covariates, where $g\in\{0,1\}$ is a binary indicator of a disadvantaged group and $z\in\R^{d-1}$ are some other covariates.
-The social planner's loss function is $\ell(f(x),y,x) = \psi_g \ell(f(x), y,x)$, where $\psi_g>0$ are the social welfare weights placed upon individuals in group $g\in\{0,1\},$ and $\psi_1>\psi_0$ implies that outcomes associated with the disadvantaged group are valued more than outcomes associated with the rest of the population. \end{example} Related to Example \ref{ex:fairness}, we could also consider the loss function $\ell(f(x),y,x) = \psi_g\one_{f(x)=-1,y=1} + \varphi_g\one_{f(x)=1,y=-1}$ with group-specific weights $\psi_g,\varphi_g>0$ on false negative/positive mistakes.\footnote{In criminal justice, the algorithm may be perceived as unfair when the false positive rates for black and white defendants are different.
-For instance, \cite{larson2016surya} report that the widely used COMPAS software tends to make false positive predictions of the recidivism for black individuals more frequently compared to white individuals.} Computer scientists have focused on defining fairness-aware algorithms by imposing restrictions on $f.$ Often a formal criterion of fairness is defined, and a decision rule is developed to satisfy the criterion, e.g., the statistical parity across groups.
+where $g\in\{0,1\}$ is a binary indicator of a disadvantaged group, $\psi_g,\varphi_g>0$ are group-specific weights for false negative and false positive mistakes.\footnote{In criminal justice, the algorithm may be perceived as unfair when the false positive rates for African American and white defendants are different.
+For instance, \cite{larson2016surya} report that the widely used COMPAS software tends to make false positive predictions of the recidivism for African American individuals more frequently compared to white individuals.} \end{example} Computer scientists have focused on defining fairness-aware algorithms by imposing restrictions on $f$.\footnote{Alternatively, one could fit two different classifiers for two groups and use the plug-in approach with group-specific cut-off.
+This is not the route taken in our paper.
+We provide some comparisons to plug-in classifiers in simulations.} Often a formal criterion of fairness is defined, and a decision rule is developed to satisfy the criterion, e.g., the statistical parity across groups.
 We follow the economist's arguments that fairness is naturally defined through welfare/losses.

 In the remainder of the paper, we will continue to work with settings involving a generic vector of covariates $X\in\R^d$ which may contain the binary group membership variable $G\in\{0,1\}$ and some other covariates $Z\in\R^{d-1}$.
 The point worth keeping in mind, however, is that our framework covers much discussed preference-based notions of fairness characterized by general covariate-driven loss functions.